 Earlier this year, Trump proposed handing over control of cryptocurrency criminal investigations to the Secret Service as part of a $4.8 trillion budget proposal.
 While the move isn’t necessarily bearish toward cryptocurrencies, the report labeled cryptocurrencies as a challenge to national security.

-Biden Is Vaguely Supportive
+Biden Is Vaguely Supportive of Crypto

 Former Vice President Joe Biden has been supportive of "technology and innovation" throughout his career, but his support has been vague to date.